frankfulness/vue-pocs/POC-Breakdown.md

 2. TailwindCSS configuration is straight forward.
 Every component has a link to stackblitz example utilized as well as the tailwindcss config for css transitions, etc.
 3. TypeScript is opt in, but only for intellisense for usage of Radix components, simply omit lang='ts' from the `<script>` of a component, easy to add ts later.
 4. Testing/TDD, straight forward to work with vitest, wrote a `AccessibilityPlayground.spec.js` test to hit basics of every single component brought in.
-5. TODO: 508 compliance, add a accessibility specific unit test
+5. 508 compliance, checked full scan from Axe DevTools
-6. TODO: Responsivity implement
+6. Dark/Light theme
-7. TODO: Dark/Light theme
+7. Responsivity implementation exists baked in, didn't input time for layout.
-8. Radix doesn't have a Data Table component out the box because it acknowledges that there are better table solutions out there, like AG Grid or the underlying TanStack Table v8 (used under the hood of AG Grid).
+8. **POTENTIAL BLOCKER Radix** doesn't have a Data Table component out the box because it acknowledges that there are better table solutions out there, like AG Grid or the underlying TanStack Table v8 (used under the hood of AG Grid).
 Thus, I did implement a fairly simply tailwind styled TanStack Table in vue showing only a couple of the customizeable tables we can make for free <https://tanstack.com/table/latest/docs/framework/vue/examples/row-selection>

 Running tests, tailwindcss, application, and poc breakdown in neovim
 ![Screenshot 2025-01-21 at 4 52 16 PM](https://github.com/user-attachments/assets/21438ff8-19a4-44ba-a5cf-959c3d5c5446)